rbjanhefi/FinancialRecord-BioMoney/README.md

 # Financial Record
-financial records program using C++ language.
-This program is the result of the final project of my course programming algorithms in semester 1
+Financial records program using C++ language.
+This program is the result of the final project of my course programming algorithms in semester 1.
+The program works for those of you who want to do financial records

 ## Features
 - Static input